-Chef Olvera was born in Mexico City but moved to the United States to enroll at The Culinary Institute of America in Hyde Park, NY, where he graduated with an AOS degree in 1997.
+Olvera was born in Mexico City.
+He moved to the United States to enroll at The Culinary Institute of America in Hyde Park, NY, graduating with an AOS degree in 1997.
 He went on to earn his bachelor’s degree from the college in 1999.
 During his studies, Olvera earned various awards, including a gold medal from the New York Société Culinaire Philanthropique and the Jacob Rosenthal Leadership Award from the college.

 After graduation, he got his first job at Everest, one of Chicago’s most exclusive restaurants.
-The following year, armed with classical training and haute cuisine experience, Chef Olvera returned to Mexico City to open his own restaurant, Pujol.
-There he embarked on an exploration of Mexico’s culinary riches as well as a reinterpretation and re-articulation of its flavors, styles, and techniques from the perspective of contemporary haute cooking.
+The following year, armed with classical training and haute cuisine experience, Olvera returned to Mexico City to open his own restaurant, Pujol.
+There, he embarked on an exploration of Mexico’s culinary riches—reinterpreting and re-articulating its flavors, styles, and techniques from the perspective of contemporary cooking.
 Food critics in Mexico and around the world have celebrated his ideas and efforts.
 “Pujol is how I picture Mexico City, and how I want people to experience Mexico,” Olvera explains.
 “It’s not nostalgic, it’s a little bit loud, a little bit of a mess, and very Mexican.”